Randomness as Reference: Benchmark Metric for Optimization in Engineering: Benchmark test

 The test suite includes a subset of the CEC 2014 test suite (namely $D \in \{10, 20, 50\}$).
 CEC test suites have, despite having some drawbacks (as previously explained), been continuously used and are now de facto standard for optimization research.
 Including CEC 2014 in IndagoBench25 widens the scope of the test suite by significantly increasing the test function count and more importantly by combining the purposely designed syntethic CEC functions with the realistic engineering-based problems.

 The distribution of IndagoBench25 functions in terms of dimensionality $D$, multimodality $M$ (explained in Section \ref{sec:analysis}) and difficulty (average $\mathbb{G}$) is given in Figure \ref{fig:functions_scatter}.
-All test functions are explained in detail in the supplementary material (see Section \ref{sec:supplementary}).
+All test functions are explained in detail in the supplementary material.

 The 20 chosen optimization methods were tested on all of the IndagoBench25 test functions.
 In order to properly apply the $\mathbb{G}(f)$ metric, both RS (of which the median result was used as the $f^\circ$ reference point) and all other optimization methods used the exact same number of evaluations.